Find A New Easter Tradition: 10 Ways To Celebrate Easter From Around The World

 Have a go at this Easter tradition:

-Explore the art of pysanky with your children – use crayons or candles to draw designs on boiled eggs before dipping them in dye.
-Experiment with different colours and pattern.
+Explore the art of pysanky with your children – use wax crayons or candles to draw designs on hard-boiled eggs then dye them with food colouring.
+Experiment with different colours and try traditional Ukrainian patterns or invent your own.

 You can also experiment decorating Easter eggs in Busy Things and go on an Easter egg hunt!